It’s something I hear all the time from my clients: “My spouse is having (or had) an affair. Should I contact the Other Man / Other Woman?”

 Moreover, when you contact the other woman or man, you send that person a message: You’re important.
 You have a say in all of this.
 You have some measure of control in my marriage and life.

 Ask yourself: Is that the message you want to send the person who has been sexually or emotionally involved with your spouse?
 Is that the message you want to send your own spouse?
 The fact is, there’s been “three” in your marriage long enough.
 It’s time to lose that third wheel, once and for all, and make the journey about you and your spouse again.
-If you need a little help doing that, check out my Overcoming Infidelity crash courses.
+If you need a little help doing that, check out my on-demand audio/video crash course Overcoming Infidelity // For Betrayed Spouses.